 5. Finalized decisions should not be overturned without any serious reason.

-6. Anonymity of reviewers and authors should be preserved until a decision has not been made regarding the manuscript.
+6. The anonymity of reviewers and authors should be preserved until a decision has not been made regarding the manuscript.

-7. All published material should confirms the international ethical guidelines regarding the cell, tissue or animal modelling of all work.
+7. All published material should confirm the international ethical guidelines regarding the cell, tissue or animal modeling of all work.

 8. Editors should find out a solution for ethical issues and problems including conflict of authors regarding their published or unpublished papers.